mk-fg/reliable-discord-client-irc-daemon/README.rst

 Start rdircd daemon: ``./rdircd --debug``

-Connect IRC client to "localhost:6667" (see ``./rdircd --conf-dump-defaults`` or -i/--irc-bind option for using different host/port).
+Connect IRC client to "localhost:6667" - default listen/bind host and port.

+(see ``./rdircd --conf-dump-defaults`` or corresponding CLI ``-i/--irc-bind`` / ``-s/--irc-tls-pem-file`` options for binding on different host/port and TLS socket wrapping, for non-localhost connections)

 Run ``/list`` to see channels for all joined discord servers/guilds::